 - 1 If you already have 3 blueprints in your personal supply, you cannot take this action. - 2 Choose one of the 4 blueprints displayed above the Scoreboard.
 The leftmost tile is free.
-If you purchase any other tile, you must spend the Gold () shown underneath, placing 1 Gold () on each preceding tile in the row.
-If you do not have enough Gold (), you cannot take the tile. - 3 Add the blueprint and any Gold ( on it to your personal supply. - 4 Slide the remaining tiles above the Scoreboard left to fill the empty space. - 5 Draw a new tile from the bag and place it on the rightmost spot so that there are 4 tiles available again.
+If you choose the second tile, place 1 Gold ® on the leftmost tile.
+If you choose the third tile, place 1 Gold ® each on the first and second tile, and so on. - 3 Add the blueprint and any Gold ® on it to your personal supply.
+You now own a blueprint of the building. - 4 Slide the remaining tiles above the Scoreboard to the left. - 5 Draw a new tile from the bag and place it on the rightmost spot so that there are 4 tiles available again.
 If there are ever fewer than 4 tiles, replenish the display immediately.